randysimms/SyncTBox/README.md

 # Proof of Concept

  - At source on local:
-	 - [ ] Encrypt files with AxCrypt
+	 - [x] Encrypt files with 7zip
-	 - [ ] ZIP or bundle files with 7zip
+	 - [x] ZIP or bundle files with 7zip

  - At TeraBox, use Windows client to prove:
-	 - [ ] Verify TeraBox accepts encrypted files.
+	 - [x] Verify TeraBox accepts encrypted files and zip files.
 	 - [ ] Verify maximum file size.
 	 - [ ] Verify no timeouts.